bruceravel/demeter/documentation/Athena/import/ref.rst

-The reference channel selection works almost the same as column selection for the data except that you don't need to specify the energy column again -- the same column is used.
+The reference channel selection works almost the same as column selection for the data except that you don't need to specify the energy column again |nd| the same column is used.
 When a reference channel after the transmission channel is used, you should use the transmission channel as the numerator and the reference channel as the denominator.
 Another common solution to measuring a reference channel is measure